V-Cone® for LNG: Safety and Quality Benefits in Cryogenic Processes

 Other popular specifications for these applications include 304L stainless-steel construction due to the characteristic low temperature of cryogenic flow media.
 Plenty of other materials are available such as nickel-based alloys and even zirconium if required.
 McCrometer’s engineers work on cryogenic projects often requesting low temperatures of -320 degrees Fahrenheit (-195 degrees Celsius) prompting our teams to perform more stringent quality checks and non-destructive testing (NDT) related specifically to temperature.

 Ensuring the integrity of the welds at extremely low temperatures is critical.
 V-Cones for cryogenic processes are manufactured with different weld procedures to accommodate cryogenic flow media and avoid brittle fracture.
 NDTs are often performed on the raw material as well as the manufactured flow meter, and may include impact testing, radiography testing, and penetrant testing, often chosen to detect fatigue cracks.
-All of these NDTs are meant to verify the sustainability of the welds and authenticate that in-house best practices were followed.
+All of these NDTs verify the sustainability of the welds and authenticate that in-house best practices were followed.

 Unique Project?
 No Problem.